Fushimi Momoyama Castle in Kyoto

 Facts & Figures

-Fushimi Momoyama Castle, a typical hilltop castle, is located within the Fushimi district in Kyoto near the Fushimi Inari-Taisha Shrine.
+Fushimi Momoyama Castle, a typical hilltop castle, is located in the Fushimi district in Kyoto near the Fushimi Inari-Taisha Shrine.
 The word Momoyama stands for Peach Mountain.
 It originated from the peach trees planted around the castle.
 It was originally planned as a luxurious retirement home for the great warlord Toyotomi Hideyoshi (1536-1598).
 Best Ryokans in Kyoto Explore Ryokans in Kyoto >

 Ryokans are the perfect way to discover old Japanese culture and traditions.